jschhie/Interactive-Image-Classifier/README.md

 # Terminology Mentioned
 The following list briefly highlights the terminology mentioned used in this README.

+* Bag-of-Words Modeling: Uses a visual vocabulary of image patches to compute similarity scores.
+* SIFT: An abbreviation for Scale-Invariant Feature Transform.
+A Computer Vision algorithm used to describe local features within images.
+* K-Means Clustering: An algorithm used to cluster, or group similar features together; used to create visual words.

 # Acknowledgments
 My former professor provided the template code (which can be found within the ```provided_code``` directory) and said dataset.
 Besides these, I implemented the rest of the source code with a coding partner.
 Lastly, this README was written by myself.